rxhanson/Middle-Community/README.md

 The app is closed source, but here are the localization files.
 It's obvious that I've used machines for the translations.
 If you fix more than a few lines of translations, I will give you a free license for the app (or a refund if you've already purchased it).

-Keep in mind that a lot of the Strings in those files are not used, as I left the base menu in the app.
+Keep in mind that a lot of the strings in those files are not used, as I left the base menu in the app.
 It's only necessary to fix localizations that are actually displayed in the app.